owncloud/ocis/docs/ocis/migration.md

 _TODO @butonic implement `ownclouds3` based on `s3ng`_
-_TODO @butonic implement tiered storage provider for seamless migration_ _TODO @butonic document how to manually do that until the storge registry can discover that on its own._
+_TODO @butonic implement tiered storage provider for seamless migration_ _TODO @butonic document how to manually do that until the storage registry can discover that on its own._

 </div>

 #### Verification
-Start with a test user, then move to early adoptors and finally migrate all users.
+Start with a test user, then move to early adopters and finally migrate all users.

 #### Rollback
 To switch the storage provider again the same storage space migration can be performed again: copy medatata and blob data using the CS3 api, then change the responsible storage provider in the storage registry.